mcdonnellb/bop-it-online/README.md

   Pull it
   Spin it

-The user had approximately a few seconds to make the correct choice or they lose the game.
+The user had approximately 4/5 few seconds to make the correct choice or they lose the game.
 The time decreases the higher the score you attain thus increasing the difficulty of the game, and increasing the chance of human error.
 My interactive site will be built around the same principles of chance.

 #### Elements I wish to include:

 * Theme selector - potentially bright and light or dark mode
-* Language selector (depending on difficulty I will need to research this)
 * Name input field prior to game kick off
 * High score capture
 * High score dahsboard on main page.